 in Salem had a temporary exhibit about the witch trials

 , so I had to go.
-Upon entering, I was thrilled to walk around and see many exhibits that were actually quite interesting.
+I was thrilled to walk around and see many exhibits that were actually quite interesting.
 The witch trial exhibit was about Alexander McQueen

 , and decided to meet up for it and go together.
 I want to just note that on this solo trip to Salem, MA, had I not been solo, I would never have met Risa, played tourist with her, and had a fabulous dinner

 where we talked about so many things we have in common.
-Talking to her was something I didn’t know I needed, but after we parted ways, I took action on some things, like starting a book club I had been putting off for no good reason, and felt a complete rejuvenation and zeal for life.
+Our connection was something I didn’t know I needed, but after we parted ways, I took action on some things we discussed, like starting a book club I had been putting off for no good reason, and felt a complete rejuvenation and zeal for life.
 Traveling solo and all its goodness struck again.